-Although the Perris Irrigation District was not as successful as originally predicted, traditionally the area did remain agricultural throughout the twentieth century.
-Due to the limited groundwater, dry grain farming was the main crop until the 1950s when the Eastern Municpal Water District began constructing infrastructure to better distribute water in the region.
-With better access to water, alfalfa, the King potato (which would produce two crops a year), and sugar beets became the mainstay of farming the Perris Valley (City of Perris n.d.)
+In 1911, Perris became an incorporated city, relying heavily upon dry grain farming and citrus groves (City of Perris n.d.).
+Although the Perris Irrigation District was not as successful as originally predicted, the area remained agricultural throughout the twentieth century.
+Due to the limited groundwater, dry grain farming was the main crop until the 1950s, when the Eastern Municpal Water District began constructing infrastructure to better distribute water to the region.
+With better access to water, alfalfa, the King potato (which would produce two crops a year), and sugar beets became the mainstay of farming in the Perris Valley (City of Perris n.d.).

-The general area also was influenced by the development of March Field during the twentieth century.
-March Field was orginally established March 1, 1918 as the Alessandro Flying Training Field following the United States' entry into World War I (Gunther 1984).
-The name was officially changed to March Field on March 20, 1918 in honor of Peyton C. March, Jr., who had been killed in a training plane crash in Fort Worth, Texas earlier that year.
+The Perris area was influenced by the development of March Field, which was established on March 1, 1918 as the Alessandro Flying Training Field following the United States' entry into World War I (Gunther 1984).
+The name was officially changed to March Field on March 20, 1918 in honor of Peyton C. March, Jr., who had been killed in a training plane crash in Fort Worth, Texas, earlier that year.
 The air field changed names many times throughout the 1940s.
-In 1941, the name was changed to March Army Air Field; in 1942, to March Army Air Base; in 1947, to March Army Air Force Base to reflect the establishment of the United States Air Force; and finally to March ARB in 1996 (March Field Air Museum 2020).
-Although the name changed multiple times, residents have continued to refer to it as "March Field" (Gunther 1984).
+In 1941, the name was changed to March Army Air Field; in 1942, to March Army Air Base; in 1947, to March Army Air Force Base to reflect the establishment of the United States Air Force; and finally to March Air Reserve Base in 1996 (March Field Air Museum 2020).
+Although the official name changed multiple times, residents have continued to refer to it as "March Field" (Gunther 1984).
+The establishment of March Field was important to the region due to the role the local inhabitants would play during World War I and World War II.

-The establishment of March Field was important to the region for many reasons associated with the role the local inhabitants and region would contribute to World War I and World War II.
-However, farming continued to be important to the region.
-During the mid- to late twentieth century, the Riverside County Flood Control and the Metropolitan Water District (MWD) began to establish storm drains and new modern water conveyance systems.
-The establishment of these modern water conveyance systems allowed farmers to better manage water on their land (City of Perris n.d.; Environmental Science Associates 2016; MWD n.d.).
+Farming continued to be important to the region.
+During the mid- to late twentieth century, the Riverside County Flood Control and the Metropolitan Water District (MWD) began to establish storm drains and modern water conveyance systems, which would allow farmers to better manage water on their land (City of Perris n.d.; Environmental Science Associates 2016; MWD n.d.).

 Although Perris generally remained agricultural throughout the twentieth century, in recent years, the city has seen a growth in residential and industrial development.
-Today, many of the large agricultural fields have been developed into large logistics centers and warehouses servicing the greater Southern California region.
+Today, many of the large agricultural fields have been developed into large logistics centers and warehouses servicing the greater southern California region.

-History of the Development of the Project
+A Brief History of the Project Area